jsvoo/Lendsqr-fe-test/README.md

 ### Install

-Install this project with: "npm install" or "yarn install"
+Install this project with: `npm install`